Cancer Firsts at the University of Chicago Medicine

 This commitment to innovation in patient care has earned the University of Chicago Medicine an international reputation for excellence.
 Our physicians have been elected by their peers to numerous positions in professional and honorary societies.
 They’ve won countless awards, including the Nobel Prize and the Presidential Medal of Freedom.

 We are designated a Comprehensive Cancer Center by the National Cancer Institute--one of only two in Illinois.
-U.S.News & World Report consistently ranks our cancer program among the top in the United States and the highest in Illinois.
+U.S.News & World Report consistently ranks our cancer program among the top in the United States.

 Some of the most exciting cancer advances that took place at the medical center are listed below: